zellerlab/ZellerLab.github.io/team/_posts/2022-09-01-karwowska-zuzanna.md

 scholar:
 ---

-Zuzanna Karwowska was a visiting PhD student in the lab from 2022-09-01 to 2022-11-30.
+Zuzanna Karwowska was a visiting PhD Student in the lab from 2022-09-01 to 2022-11-30.
 She afterwards continued her PhD work in the Structural & Functional Genomics Lab
 Małopolska Centre of Biotechnology UJ, Poland.